There Are Two Basic Types of Conservatorships In Connecticut

 In general, the conservator of the estate is responsible for supervising the finances of the conserved person.
 The conservator should use the least restrictive means of intervention in the exercise of their authority.
 They must maintain a strict separation of his or her own assets from the conserved person’s assets.

 The conservator of the estate is required to file a financial report to the Probate Court regarding the management of the estate.
 The first report is due one year following the appointment.
 Subsequent reports are due at least once every three years and even more often if court-ordered.

-Once a conservatorship of the estate has come to an end, the conservator is obligated to submit a final financial report to the Probate Court within two months of the termination.
-The court will hold a hearing on the financial report, following notice to the conserved person and the conserved person’s attorney.
+Once a conservatorship of the estate has come to an end, the conservator is required to submit a final financial report to the Probate Court within two months of the termination.
+The court will hold a hearing on the financial report.
+Following by notice to the conserved person and the conserved person’s attorney.

 Can a Conservator Get Audited?

 Yes.
-The Probate Court will intervene with a case and make sure that the conserved person’s estate is being handled with care.
-The court has the power to order an audit of a conservator of the estate if the court finds that an in-depth look at the finances is necessary.
+The Probate Court will look into a case to make sure that the conserved person’s estate is being handled with care.
+The court has the power to order an audit if the court finds that a closer look at the finances is necessary.

 The purpose of the audit is to verify that the conservator’s financial records match the figures on the account or report.
 The conservator has to cooperate with the auditor and provide access to all of the records.

 What Records is a Conservator of the Estate Required to Maintain?